 Vital works of art, and the creative histories that comprise an important component of American cultural heritage, are imperiled by the lack of a functional, sustainable model for documentation.
 While art students may ponder their first exhibition or sale, most graduate-level curriculum lacks instruction in long-term concerns such as the proper documentation of artwork.

-Thanks to partnerships in both cities – in New York, graduate programs in Social Work and Occupational Therapy at Columbia University; Museum Studies, Visual Arts Administration and Occupational Therapy at New York University; Arts Administration at Pratt; and Fine Arts and Public History at The New School; and in Washington, DC, graduate programs in Arts Management and Oral History at American University; Occupational Therapy at Howard University; Art Education at the Corcoran College of Art + Design; The Phillips Collection and IONA Senior Services – ART CART is establishing a replicable methodology and a comprehensive toolkit for implementation in other communities throughout the country.
+Thanks to partnerships in both cities – in New York, graduate programs in Social Work and Occupational Therapy at Columbia University; Art Therapy, Museum Studies, Visual Arts Administration and Occupational Therapy at New York University; Social Work at Hunter College/City University of New York; Dance Education at Rutgers University; and Occupational Therapy at York College/City University of New York; and in Washington, DC, graduate programs in Oral History at American University; Public Health at George Washington University; Social Work at Howard University; and Art Education at the Corcoran College of Art + Design/George Washington University; The Phillips Collection and IONA Senior Services – ART CART is establishing a replicable methodology and a comprehensive toolkit for implementation in other communities throughout the country. – ART CART is establishing a replicable methodology and a comprehensive toolkit for implementation in other communities throughout the country.

 As the only institution of its kind in the country dedicated to collecting systematic information and data on individual living artists, The Research Center for Arts and Culture is uniquely prepared to undertake this essential effort.
 With its current data on over 200 aging artists and over 20 years of cumulative data on artists of all disciplines and ages, the RCAC has collective information to help justify and determine artists’ needs, and a substantial platform of existing partnerships and resources on which to build.
 The first iteration of ART CART was conducted with aging artists in the New York City metro area who participated in Above Ground.